This post includes affiliate links.

-In order to make your life easier, I would like to recommend for you to use a pencil to cross out every stitch you crocheted.
-So you know where you are at and when to change colors.
+In order to make your life easier, I would like to recommend that you to use a pencil to cross out every stitch you crocheted.
+So you know where you are and when to change colors.

 In order to change colors, please see my video below.

-There is 2 different ways I use to change colors in this pattern.
+There are 2 different ways I use to change colors in this pattern.